-In Style F you would see the teacher asking one student a series of specifically sequenced questions; each question has only one correct answer.
-The questions are sequenced in a logical pattern so that each answer leads the student step by step to discover the anticipated concept, principle, relationship or solution.
+In Style F you would see the teacher asking one student a series of specifically sequenced questions with only one correct answer per question.
+The questions are sequenced in a logical pattern so that each answer leads the student step-by-step to discover the anticipated concept, principle, relationship or solution.

 Content appropriate for Guided Discovery includes principles, rules, concepts, and relationships.
-Non-examples of discovery content include isolated facts, skills, dates, names-these content examples cannot be discovered.
-Guided Discovery episodes are relatively short--5-10 minutes.
+Examples of inappropriate discovery content include isolated facts, skills, dates, names.
+These content examples cannot be discovered.
+Guided Discovery episodes are relatively short lasting about 5-10 minutes.
 Style F does not provide practice skill development.
-Style F focus on clarifying principles, concepts, rules, relationships, which can improve skill performance when practicing in Styles A-E.
+Style F focuses on clarifying principles, concepts, rules and relationships, which can improve skill performance when practicing in Styles A-E.